Property Division Attorneys in Salt Lake City

 If you are going through a divorce, you need to understand what assets the court can divide and how they determine the division.
 In Utah, property division must be "equitable," which does not necessarily mean equal.
 The judges in your case will have the freedom to decide the final outcome of the asset split – and premarital agreements can make the process even more complex.

-At Lokken & Associates, P.C., we have the experience and skill to help you navigate the asset division process in your divorce.
+At Lokken & Putnam, P.C., we have the experience and skill to help you navigate the asset division process in your divorce.
 We are committed to helping families in Salt Lake City, Cottonwood Heights, and throughout Utah achieve a favorable resolution to even the most contentious property division disputes.

 Tell us about your case during a consultation – schedule yours by calling (801) 829-9783 or contacting us online.